junxit/us-congress-code/title-42/chapter-6a/sec-291e.md

 1970—Subsec. (b)(4).
 Pub.
 L. 91–296, § 111(a), inserted provisions requiring that the appropriate area wide health planning agency be given an opportunity to consider the project for which an application is made before approval is given.
 Subsec. (e).
 Pub.
 L. 91–296, § 116(e), substituted “an outpatient facility” for “a diagnostic or treatment center” and inserted provisions extending coverage to include corporations and associations which, although not owning or operating hospitals offer services of a general hospital to patients in need of hospital care.

+### Statutory Notes and Related Subsidiaries

+### Change of Name

+“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in subsec. (b) pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Effective Date of 1970 Amendment

 Pub.
 L. 91–296, title I, § 111(a), June 30, 1970, 84 Stat.
 340, provided that the amendment made by that section is effective with respect to applications approved under this subchapter after June 30, 1970.
 Pub.
 L. 91–296, title I, § 116(e), June 30, 1970, 84 Stat.
 342, applicable with respect to applications approved under this subchapter after June 30, 1970, see section 116(g) of Pub.
 L. 91–296, set out as a note under section 291o of this title.

-### Transfer of Functions

-“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in subsec. (b) pursuant to section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
-Office of Surgeon General abolished by section 3 of Reorg.
-Plan No. 3 of 1966, eff.
-June 25, 1966, 31 F.R.
-8855, 80 Stat.
-1610, and functions thereof transferred to Secretary of Health, Education, and Welfare by section 1 of Reorg.
-Plan No. 3 of 1966, set out as a note under section 202 of this title.
-Secretary of Health, Education, and Welfare redesignated Secretary of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20.
-Office of Surgeon General reestablished within the Office of the Assistant Secretary for Health, see Notice of Department of Health and Human Services, Office of the Assistant Secretary for Health, Mar.
-30, 1987, 52 F.R.
-11754.

 ### Applications Approved Prior to Aug.
 18, 1964